-An Adaptive Distributed Simulator for Cloud and MapReduce Algorithms and Architectures

-This is an author copy of the paper published at the

-IEEE/ACM 7th International Conference on Utility and Cloud Computing (UCC 2014)
+This paper is a modified version of the paper titled "An Adaptive Distributed Simulator for Cloud and MapReduce Algorithms and Architectures", accepted to be published at the IEEE/ACM 7th International Conference on Utility and Cloud Computing (UCC 2014)

-Pradeeban Kathiravelu

-INESC-ID Lisboa

-Instituto Superior Técnico, Universidade de Lisboa Lisbon, Portugal
+Pradeeban Kathiravelu INESC-ID Lisboa Instituto Superior Técnico, Universidade de Lisboa Lisbon, Portugal Email: pradeeban.kathiravelu@tecnico.ulisboa.pt

-Email: pradeeban.kathiravelu@tecnico.ulisboa.pt

 Abstract-Scalability and performance are crucial for simulations as much as accuracy is.
 Due to the limited availability and access to the variety of resources, cloud and MapReduce solutions are often evaluated on simulator platforms.
 As the complexity of the architectures and algorithms keep increasing, simulations themselves become large and resource-hungry.
 Simulators can be designed to be adaptive, exploiting the clusters and data-grid platforms.
-This paper describes the research for the design, development, and evaluation of a complete fully parallel and distributed cloud and MapReduce simulator (CloudSim), leveraging the Java in-memory data grid platforms.
-CloudSim provides a concurrent and distributed cloud simulator, by extending CloudSim cloud simulator, using Hazelcast in-memory key-value store.
-It also provides an assessment of the MapReduce implementations of Hazelcast and Infinispan, with means of simulating MapReduce executions. $Cloud^2Sim$ scales out the cloud and MapReduce simulations to multiple nodes running Hazelcast and Infinispan, based on load.
+This paper describes the research for the design, development, and evaluation of a complete fully parallel and distributed cloud and MapReduce simulator ($Cloud^2Sim$), leveraging the Java in-memory data grid platforms.
+Cloud2Sim provides a concurrent and distributed cloud simulator, by extending CloudSim cloud simulator, using Hazelcast in-memory key-value store.
+It also provides an assessment of the MapReduce implementations of Hazelcast and Infinispan, with means of simulating MapReduce executions.
+Cloud2Sim scales out the cloud and MapReduce simulations to multiple nodes running Hazelcast and Infinispan, based on load.
 The distributed execution model and adaptive scaling solution could further be leveraged as a general purpose auto-scaler middleware for a multi-tenanted deployment.